 If you are trying to quit smoking, you may be wondering if you can get free nicotine patches on the NHS.
 The answer is yes, but it depends on where you live.
 In this article, we will look at the steps you need to take in order to access free NHS nicotine patches and how they can help you quit smoking.
 We will also touch on the potential risks associated with using nicotine patches and other stop smoking aids.

-Can You Get Free Nicotine Patches on the Nhs?
+- Can You Get Free Nicotine Patches Through the NHS?

 Can You Get Free Nicotine Patches Through the NHS?